-(1) This section applies to an incorporated document, or an amendment or replacement of an incorporated document.

-Note For the meaning of incorporated document, see the dictionary.

-- (2) The chief executive must ensure that the document, amendment or replacement is made available for inspection free of charge to the public on business days at reasonable times at the office of an administrative unit administered by the chief executive. - (3) In this section:
+- (1) This section applies to an incorporated document, or an amendment or replacement of an incorporated document. - Note For the meaning of incorporated document, see the dictionary. - (2) The director-general must ensure that the document, amendment or replacement is made available for inspection free of charge to the public on business days at reasonable times at the office of an administrative unit administered by the director-general. - (3) In this section: